The “Every Frame a Painting” YouTube channel was created by Tony Zhou and Taylor Ramos in 2014.

 Trying to summarize his career — let alone his life — in a short documentary would be pretty impossible, but this new video from The School of Life makes an admirable effort.
 Jackie Chan Every Frame A Painting Success.

-The video is just over 10 minutes long, but it packs in a lot of detail about Chan’s life: His early childhood as an orphan, his legendary training regimen (which included learning how to land safely after falling from high places), his rise to fame and his persistent commitment to excellence even as he became famous.
+The video is just over ten minutes long, but it packs in a lot of details about Chan’s life: His early childhood as an orphan, his legendary training regimen, (which included learning how to land safely after falling from high places), his rise to fame, and his persistent commitment to excellence even as he became famous.

 It does so using unconventional narration and analysis, including examinations of the role of luck in life and the idea that our lives are best understood as stories we tell ourselves about ourselves.

-These conceits might sound like they’ve been lifted from some pop psychology self-help book, but they’re actually executed pretty well here.
-The whole thing comes off as a kind of “artful” TED talk, which makes sense: It was created by TED-Ed, the educational arm of the nonprofit organization.
+These conceits might sound like they’ve been lifted from some pop psychology self-help book, but they’re executed pretty well here.
+The whole thing comes off as a kind of artful TED talk, which makes sense: It was created by TED-Ed, the educational arm of the nonprofit organization.

 Every Frame A Painting Marvel Analysis

 Watching Every Frame a Painting is a learning experience.
-It isn’t purely analytical, it’s educational.
-It doesn’t just break down the film, but it talks about the composition of each shot, how they’re important to the movie, how certain shots are inspired by other films, and so on.
+It isn’t purely analytical — it’s educational.
+It doesn’t just break down the film, it covers the composition of each shot, how they’re important to the movie, how certain shots are inspired by other films, and so on.

-I’d recommend this more for already-fans of the MCU or movie analysis in general than someone trying to get into either.
-The hosts do a good job of keeping things entertaining with their witty banter and dry humor, but if you’re looking for something more serious with less jokes, there are plenty of other video essays out there that cover this topic.
+I’d recommend this more for already fans of the MCU or movie analysis in general.
+The hosts do a good job of keeping things entertaining with their witty banter and dry humor, but if you’re looking for something more serious with fewer jokes, there are plenty of other video essays out there that cover this topic.